eshitakundu/PowerBI-Hospitality-Revenue-Insights/README.md

 ## Outcome

-The final dashboard enables the revenue management team at AtliQ Grands to monitor KPIs in real-time, track performance across various dimensions, and identify root causes for underperformance.
+The final dashboard enables the revenue management team to monitor KPIs in real-time, track performance across various dimensions, and identify root causes for underperformance.
 The layered design allows stakeholders to explore both high-level summaries and detailed breakdowns efficiently.

 ---